santiago-webdev/Zettelpy/README.md

 ## TODO
 1. Find a fast way of searching through the notes, adding an interactive mode might be needed
-2. Create tools to fix errors introduced into the database
+2. Create tools to fix errors introduced into the database, by adding a function/flag/way of checking the notes, to refresh the database.
-3. ~~Replace info automatically from the templates~~ Make this dynamic using differenc templates
+3. ~~Replace info automatically from the templates~~ Make this dynamic by using different templates
-4. Add a function/flag/way of checking the notes, to refresh the database
-5. Make the program work with IDs and even when the notes are in subdirectories
-6. A way of dealing with extensions
-7. Add something in the last_note file for the first time we run the program
+4. Add something in the last_note file for the first time we run the program
-8. Be able to delete temporary notes, I don't want to do this manually but it is for now
+5. Be able to delete temporary notes, I don't want to do this manually but it is for now
-9. Filter flags, maybe even use ripgrep to searh for stuff
+6. Filter flags, maybe even use ripgrep to search for stuff